issacchan26/TimeSeriesPatternForecasting/README.md

 The goal of the model is to predict the pattern of power consumption, e.g. weekly, monthly, and seasonal patterns.

 ## Data analysis and visualization
-The detail is provided in the notebook, please change the path of power_data.csv
-The notebook provide data visualization and model building pipeline with a baseline regression model and CatBoost model
+The data analysis, model comparison and selection, model building and evaluation, conclusion and recommendation are provided in the [notebook](./data_analysis_visualization.ipynb)

 ## Final model
 The script of final model is saved in [model.py](./model.py)
+R-squared score is used to evaluate our regression models.